azdavis/azdavis.net/posts/en/limitations-opportunity.md

 various programming language features and formal semantics.

 The most important thing I learned from the class is that _limitations provide opportunity_.
-That is: if we _limit_ our possibilities in one respect, we gain the _opportunity_ to exploit these limitations to great effect in other respects.
+That is, if we _limit_ our possibilities in one respect, we gain the _opportunity_ to exploit these limitations to great effect in other respects.

-Let us explore some examples of this phenomenon.
-In all of these examples, the opportunity that is gained by imposing limitations is increased performance.
+In these examples, the opportunity that is gained by imposing limitations is increased performance.

 ## Example: Static typing

-In statically typed languages, a typechecker statically (i.e. before runtime) determines the type of every term.
+In statically typed programming languages, a typechecker statically (i.e. before runtime) determines the type of every [term][].
 If the typechecker detects a type error, the program is not permitted to run.

 In dynamically typed languages, there is no static typechecker, and type errors are thus reported at runtime.

-Statically typed languages have some limitations compared to dynamically typed languages.
-But in exchange for this, statically typed languages also offer performance benefits that dynamically typed languages cannot.

 ### Limitation: Type annotations